Gavin Rae

-Gavin Paul Rae (born 28 November 1977) is a Scottish professional football manager and former player who played as a midfielder.
-He was recently the head coach of National Premier Leagues NSW club Hakoah Sydney City East FC.
+Gavin Paul Rae (born 28 November 1977) is a Scottish professional football manager and former player.

-Rae started his playing career with Dundee, making over 200 league appearances for the club.
+A midfielder, Rae started his playing career with Dundee, making over 200 league appearances for the club.
 He moved to Rangers in January 2004, but struggled to hold down a regular place in their team due to injury.
-He moved to Cardiff City in 2007 and featured regularly in the team that reached the 2008 FA Cup Final.
+He moved to Cardiff City in 2007 and featured regularly in the team that reached the 2008 FA Cup final.
 Rae left Cardiff in 2011 and had spells later in his career with Dundee and Aberdeen.
 He also won 14 caps for Scotland between 2001 and 2009.

+Rae began coaching Hakoah Sydney City East in 2018 while still registered as a player with the club.
+From 2019 to 2021 he managed Rydalmere Lions.

 Club career

 Dundee

 Rae was born in Aberdeen.
 His first club was Dundee.
 In total he made 223 games for the club scoring 26 goals in a period of eight years.
 In November 1999 he memorably scored a last minute winner to beat future club Rangers at Ibrox.

 Rae stuck with the club during the bad financial days during the 2003–2004 season when Dundee hit administration until he was sold to Rangers for £250,000 in January 2004.